afshinamighi/Courses/DataAnonymization/exercises.md

 #### k-anonymity:

-6. 2-anonymity: For the moment assume **Condition** as a non-sensitive attribute.
-Use your taxonomy trees and try to transform the original data set to a minimized data set where it satistifies *2-anonymity*.
+1. 2-anonymity: For the moment assume **Condition** as a non-sensitive attribute.
+Use your taxonomy trees and try to transform  (*ad-hoc*) the original data set to a minimized data set where it satistifies *2-anonymity*.
+	- What are the main challenges in building a k-anonymous table?
 	- Is there only one solution or more?

-7. 4-anonymity: For the moment assume **Condition** as a non-sensitive attribute.
-Use your taxonomy trees and try to transform the original data set to a minimized data set where it satistifies *4-anonymity*.
+2. 4-anonymity: For the moment assume **Condition** as a non-sensitive attribute.
+Use your taxonomy trees and try to transform  (*ad-hoc*) the original data set to a minimized data set where it satistifies *4-anonymity* (*ad-hoc*).
+	- What are the main challenges in building a k-anonymous table?
 	- Is there only one solution or more?

+3. K-anonymity: Apply 4-anonymity (*ad-hoc*) on this dataset: [a simple dataset is available here](./datasets/ds_med_01.csv).

 #### l-diversity:

-8. Optimum Solution: In case you have found more solutions for your transformed data set, which one would you prefer as an *optimum solution*?
+1. Optimum Solution: In case you have found more solutions for your transformed data set, which one would you prefer as an *optimum solution*?

-9. 2-Diversity: **Condition** is a sensitive attriubte.
+2. 2-Diversity: **Condition** is a sensitive attriubte.
 Transform your *4-anonymity* solution to a new data set where it it satisfies *2-diversity*.

 #### t-closeness: